-These Thai Chicken Lettuce Wraps are sure to be your new favorite lunch!
-A spicy ginger and shallot chicken mixture is layered on to crisp lettuce with mango, crunchy cabbage, and a creamy and spicy SunButter sauce (similar to a peanut sauce!).
+These Asian Ground Chicken Lettuce Wraps are sure to be your new favorite lunch!
+A spicy ginger and shallot chicken mixture is layered on to crisp lettuce with mango, crunchy cabbage, and a creamy and spicy sauce inspired by a Thai peanut sauce.

 As the temps rise, I find myself gravitating to more salads and more light dishes like these amazing Thai Chicken Lettuce Wraps.